Zoning And Permitting For Tiny Homes

 Most of the country’s local building codes have been adopted from the International Residential Code (IRC) for one- and two-family dwellings, which contains size specifications like rooms (except bathrooms and kitchens) must be at least 70 square feet, while ceiling height must be at least 7 feet.

-Zoning regulations are based off more local factors, and determine the size requirements of your home based on what zone it’s located in.
+Zoning regulations are based on more local factors, and determine the size requirements of your home based on what zone it’s located in.
 You will need to call your local zoning or planning department to find that info.
 Many cities and counties, however, have a minimum size requirement of 1,000 square feet or more for construction of a new home on its own land, according to Tiny House Community.

 States with flexible building codes or zoning regulations